nyudlts/NYU-Annotation-Service/README.txt

             ============ Production ===========
 To start service in production I propose you to use NGINX as front end server.
-NGING will serve static files and proxy requests to annotation service.
+NGINX will serve static files and proxy requests to annotation service.

 To realize this you should to setup NGINX: